AlikaU/shoe-store/README.md

 - Ruby 3.3.3

 ## Implementation notes
-- Due to time constraints, there are todos left unimplemented, and the features are very limited, but the project covers foundations on top of which more features can be built.
+- Due to time constraints, there are todos left unimplemented.
+- Feature set is very limited, but the project covers foundations on top of which more features can be built.